 Because the education system in Denmark is so good, traveling in and around Copenhagen is easy for English speakers.
 Practically every Dane speaks English.
 And the public transport system is clean, safe and efficient.
 The train from Copenhagen to Malmo, Sweden only takes 20 minutes when the border is open.
 Unfortunately, the border currently has a checkpoint so the process has slowed down.
 But having another country to explore, right on the doorstep of Copenhagen, is yet another great reason to visit the Danish capital.

 For more great tips, check out the official Visit Copenhagen and Visit Denmark pages.
-And if you’re looking to plan a trip to Scandinavia, feel free to email me at email@example.com for assistance with your itinerary.
+And if you’re looking to plan a trip to Scandinavia and have, email me at email@example.com or leave a comment below!